-claimant prevailed on a federal constitutional claim based on actual innocence-despite ample reason to believe that discrimination and error continue to plague the administration of capital punishment, as discussed further below in paragraphs 28-30 and 36-37.

-25. The Supreme Court's Sixth Amendment jurisprudence regarding ineffective assistance of counsel in capital cases has actually scaled back its protections since 2008.
+- 25. The Supreme Court's constitutional regulation of capital punishment has not changed in its fundamentals.
+The central tension between the conflicting constitutional commands of guided discretion and open-ended individualized sentencing continues unabated, and the Court's doctrines addressing race discrimination, innocence, and standards for defense counsel offer no greater (and in some ways less) protection today than they did in 2008.
+Not a single claimant has prevailed on a federal constitutional claim based on patterns of racial discrimination in capital sentencing, nor has any claimant prevailed on a federal constitutional claim based on actual innocence-despite ample reason to believe that discrimination and error continue to plague the administration of capital punishment, as discussed further below in paragraphs 28-30 and 36-37. - 26.
+The Supreme Court's Sixth Amendment jurisprudence regarding ineffective assistance of counsel in capital cases has actually scaled back its protections since 2008.
 In three cases that were decided shortly before our 2008 report, the Court seemed willing to subject capital sentencing presentations by the defense to more demanding scrutiny.
 The Court granted relief to three capital defendants whose lawyers had done insufficient investigation into mitigating evidence, finding that state court denials of relief in those cases were not just wrong, but unreasonably so even under the deferential standard of review required by AEDPA.
-In each of the three cases, the Court cited approvingly to the ABA Guidelines for the Appointment & Performance of Defense Counsel in Death Penalty Cases, which offer comprehensive guidance for the conduct of counsel in capital cases.
+46 In each of the three cases, the Court cited approvingly to the ABA Guidelines for the Appointment & Performance of Defense Counsel in Death Penalty Cases, which offer comprehensive guidance for the conduct of counsel in capital cases.
 However, the Court has since backtracked on this greater degree of scrutiny in two ways.
-First, the Court has declined to use the ABA Guidelines to assess the effectiveness of capital defense counsel in the absence of findings that the Guidelines were both prevailing norms of practice at the time of defense counsel's performance and not so detailed as to interfere with counsel's independence findings that the Court has thus far declined to make.
-Second, the Court has frequently granted certiorari in recent years to reverse lower federal courts' grants of relief on claims of ineffective assistance of counsel in capital cases, holding that the lower courts showed insufficient deference to the decisions of state courts under AEDPA.
-As the Court explained the required deference in a 2011 case,
+First, the Court has declined to use the ABA Guidelines to assess the effectiveness of capital defense counsel in the absence of findings that the Guidelines were both prevailing norms of practice at the time of defense counsel's performance and not so detailed as to interfere with counsel's independence-findings that the Court has thus far declined to make.4747 Second, the Court has frequently granted certiorari in recent years to reverse lower federal courts' grants of relief on claims of ineffective assistance of counsel in capital cases, holding that the lower courts showed insufficient deference to the decisions of state courts under AEDPA.
+As the Court explained the required deference in a 2011 case, "[A] state prisoner must show that the state court's ruling... was so lacking in justification that there was an error well understood and comprehended in existing law beyond any possibility for fairminded disagreement."
+48 The Court observed, "It bears repeating that even a strong case for relief does not mean the state court's contrary conclusion was unreasonable.
+If this standard is difficult to meet, that is because it was meant to be."49 Applying this demanding standard, the Court recently reversed a grant of habeas relief in a capital case, noting that AEDPA grants state courts "even more latitude" in resolving claims of ineffective assistance of counsel because the Sixth Amendment framework involves "more general" rules and standards.
+50 The Court further explained that deference by federal habeas courts includes not only identifying and rebutting every ground undergirding the state court decision, but also determining "what arguments or theories . . . could have supported" the state court's holding, even if the state court did not articulate them.51

-&lt;sup>47 See Williams v.
+46 See Williams v.
 Taylor, 529 U.S. 362 (2000); Wiggins v.
 Smith, 539 U.S. 510 (2003); and Rompilla v.
 Beard, 545 U.S. 374 (2005).